 Margin

 As an alternative to—or in addition to—a participation rate, some indexed annuity issuers use a margin (or spread) to determine the interest rate that will be credited to their contracts.
 A margin is a stated percentage deducted from the percentage change in the index level before that percentage is applied as an interest rate to the annuity funds.
 Thus, a margin is subtracted from the index yield, and the remainder is the credited interest rate.
-For example, if the index to which the contract is tied increased by 8 percent and the margin is set at 5 percent, the interest rate that will be applied to the annuity for that specific crediting period will be 3 percent (.08 - .05 = .03).
+For example, if the index which the contract is tied increased by 8 percent and the margin is set at 5 percent, the interest rate that will be applied to the annuity for that specific crediting period is 3 percent (.08 - .05 = .03).

 Cap